Fill the top basin of the oil burner half full of water.

 (Check out troubleshooting tips down below if you experience this problem.)

 Never burn candles for more than 4 hours at a time.
 Burning a candle too long causes a collection of carbon onto the wick, then mushrooming of the wick.
 This will cause an even larger flame, and the candle will start to smoke and release soot.

 It is BEST to extinguish the candle by using the surrounding melted wax.
 Move the candle in a circular motion or side to side to allow the wax to cover the wick.
 Be careful not to spill the hot wax!

 Be sure to follow the warning label burning instructions placed under each candle lid.
 Safety first!

 Drowning wicks (flame too small):

-Use a q-tip or cotton ball and soak up some of the wax while its melted.
+Use a Q-tip or cotton ball and soak up some of the wax while it is melted.
 You will notice the flame will get bigger.
 Be very careful not to touch the flame.